tsathoqqua/limadocs/docs/source/basic_lpc/lpc_flow.rst

 This chapter covered one hell of a lot, but it was stuff that needed to be seen all at once.
 You should now completely understand ``if()``, ``for()``, ``foreach()``, ``while()``, and ``switch()``, as well as how to alter their flow using return, continue, and break.
-Effeciency says if it can be done in a natural way using ``switch()`` instead of a lot of ``if()`` else ``if()``'s, then by all means do it.
+Efficiency says if it can be done in a natural way using ``switch()`` instead of a lot of ``if()`` else ``if()``'s, then by all means do it.
 You were also introduced to the idea of calling functions in other objects.
 That however, is a topic to be detailed later.
-You now should be completely at ease writing simple rooms (if you have read your mudlib's room building document), simple monsters, and other sorts of simple objects.
+You now should be completely at ease writing simple rooms (if you have read the room building document of your mudlib), simple monsters, and other sorts of simple objects.